earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ## NAIP, Landsat & MODIS

-In this week's class, we will look at 3 types of spectral remote sensing data.
+In this week's class, you will look at 2 types of spectral remote sensing data:

 1. NAIP
 2. Landsat

-3. MODIS
+Next week you will work with MODIS data.

-### NAIP Imagery
+### About NAIP Multispectral Imagery

-We will work with NAIP imagery in the next lesson.
-NAIP imagery typically has red, green and blue bands.
+NAIP imagery is available in the United States and typically has three bands - red, green and blue.
 However, sometimes, there is a 4th near-infrared band available.
-NAIP imagery typically is 1m spatial resolution.
-This means that each pixel represents 1 meter on the earth's surface.
-NAIP is often collected using a camera mounted on an airplane.
+NAIP imagery typically is 1m spatial resolution, meaning that each pixel represents 1 meter on the Earth's surface.
+NAIP data is often collected using a camera mounted on an airplane and is collected for a given geographic area every few years.

 ### Landsat 8 Imagery